martijnportman/VPWorkshop/README.md

 -	For instance, should you scope the error handling to a flow or not
 -	Or do you think you need error handling on several level?
 Why?

-3- Add in track trace of messages.
+3- Add in track and trace of messages.
 How will you approach this?

 Use case 4: Releasing APIs